 Year 8

-Politics in Non-Fiction is a unit of work focusing on different debates, such as animal rights, feminism, healthcare and racial injustice.
-In this unit, we engage with a range of non-fiction texts and the methods writers use to convey political issues.
+Journalism and Non-Fiction is a unit of work focusing on different debates, such as animal rights, feminism, healthcare and racial injustice but through a journalistic lens.
+Students will have the opportunity to delve into the world of journalism, becoming journalists themselves, as well as analysing the work of reputable and nonreputable journalists.
+In this unit, we engage with a range of nonfiction texts and the methods writers use to convey political issues.

 Global Perspectives